ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing/map-indexing.markdown

 Use these time-series specific alternatives to the standard [indexing API]()

 `AbstractTimeSeriesIndexCreationTask : AbstractIndexCreationTask[Base]`

+This one really makes no difference, exists so features can be filled in in the future.
 `TimeSeriesIndexDefinition : IndexDefinition`

-`TimeSeriesIndexDefinitionBuilder<TDocument, TReduceResult> : AbstractIndexDefinitionBuilder<TDocument, TReduceResult, TimeSeriesIndexDefinition>`
+Show in one example `TimeSeriesIndexDefinitionBuilder<TDocument, TReduceResult> : AbstractIndexDefinitionBuilder<TDocument, TReduceResult, TimeSeriesIndexDefinition>`